Skip to main content

 Every year, our staff deliver information sessions across the state in aged care facilities to residents and staff, to home care recipients and their carers and support staff, to residents in retirement villages and to a variety of community groups.

-Older people in regional, rural and remote areas are often unable to easily access information about aged care services and we also have two aged care Navigators, one based in Dubbo, and one in Batemans Bay who provide information about the aged care system and assistance that might be available.
+Older people in regional, rural and remote areas are often unable to easily access information about aged care services and we also have two aged care Navigators, one based in Dubbo and one in Batemans Bay who provide information about the aged care system and assistance that might be available.

 Skip to content